-Members of the public should take note that a temporary ban on the entry and transit by all foreign nationals is currently in force in Indonesia.
+Members of the public should take note that Indonesia has implemented a temporary ban on the entry of and transit by foreign nationals.

 - Holders of limited stay permit cards (KITAS) and permanent residence permit cards (KITAP)

 - Holders of diplomatic residence permits (izin tinggal diplomatik) and official residence permits (izin tinggal dinas)